Curriculum

 systems and their applications in photonics are discussed in detail.
 After successful completion of the course, the students should be capable of understanding present research directions and of solving basic problems within this field of research.

-• Strong-field laser physics (Paulus)
+• Strong-field Laser Physics (Paulus)

 Content